ioos/sos-guidelines/_docs/sos-wsdd-1-0-reference.md

 tags: [formatting]
 keywords: notes, tips, cautions, warnings, admonitions
 last_updated: July 3, 2016
-summary: IOOS SOS v1.0 Web Service Description
+summary: Deprecation Notice - This guidance was deprecated by IOOS on 2020-01-10 and is superceded by the IOOS Metadata Profile 1.2.
+Please read the Deprecation Notice below for more information.
+Original Summary - IOOS SOS v1.0 Web Service Description
 toc: false
 #permalink: sos-wsdd-github-notoc.html
 ---